-We know four main types of MND, but it’s not always possible to determine which an individual has.
+We know 4 main types of MND, but it’s not always possible to determine which an individual has.

 Amyotrophic lateral sclerosis (ALS)

 The most common form, it involves both upper and lower motor neurones.
 It is characterized by limb weakness and wasting.
 An individual may notice they are dropping things or tripping when they walk.
-Life expectancy: 2-5 years from the onset of symptoms.
+Life expectancy is 2-5 years from the onset of symptoms.

 Progressive bulbar palsy (PBP)

 Affects about a quarter of people with MND.
 It involves upper and lower motor neurones.
 Symptoms may include slurred speech or difficulty swallowing.
 Life expectancy: 6 months to 3 years from the onset of symptoms.

 Progressive muscular atrophy (PMA)

 Affects only a small proportion of people and causes damage to the lower motor neurones.
 Early symptoms may be noticed as weakness or clumsiness of the hands or feet.
 On average, people usually live for more than 5 years.

 A rare form: people experience stiffness and clumsiness in the hands or legs, or speech problems.
 Average life expectancy is 10 years+ although it may be life-limiting.

 There is currently no cure for MND, but symptoms can be managed to achieve the best possible quality of life for people living with the disease.
 Visit the MND Association website to read key statistics about MND.